WeTechHK/Universal-BCOS-DOC/source/develop/security/index.md

 Setting up a bug bounty program is another approach for implementing external code reviews.
 A bug bounty is a financial reward given to individuals (usually whitehat hackers) that discover vulnerabilities in an application.

 When used properly, bug bounties give members of the hacker community incentive to inspect your code for critical flaws.
-A real-life example is the “infinite money bug” that would have let an attacker create an unlimited amount of Ether on [Optimism](https://www.optimism.io/), a [Layer 2](/layer-2/) protocol running on Ethereum.
-Fortunately, a whitehat hacker [discovered the flaw](https://www.saurik.com/optimism.html) and notified the team, [earning a large payout in the process](https://cryptoslate.com/critical-bug-in-ethereum-l2-optimism-2m-bounty-paid/).
+A real-life example is the “infinite money bug” that would have let an attacker create an unlimited amount of Ether on [Optimism](https://www.optimism.io/), a [Layer 2](/layer-2/) protocol running on Universal BCOS.
+Fortunately, a whitehat hacker [discovered the flaw](https://www.saurik.com/optimism.html) and notified the team, [earning a large payout in the process](https://cryptoslate.com/critical-bug-in-Universal BCOS-l2-optimism-2m-bounty-paid/).

 A useful strategy is to set the payout of a bug bounty program in proportion to the amount of funds at stake.
 Described as the “[scaling bug bounty](https://medium.com/immunefi/a-defi-security-standard-the-scaling-bug-bounty-9b83dfdc1ba7)”, this approach provides financial incentives for individuals to responsibly disclose vulnerabilities instead of exploiting them.